 Do cloth diapers leak?

 As with disposables, leaking nappies occur when they’re either full or fitted incorrectly.
-They may also have been overstuffed with boosters or be under tight clothing, both of which will place pressure on the nappy causing a compression leak.
+They may also have been overstuffed with boosters or be under tight clothing.
+Both of these issues will place pressure on the nappy causing a compression leak.
 The problem of leaking cloth diapers can usually be solved by adjusting the fit, absorbency levels or clothing.

 How to put on a cloth diaper correctly

-Cloth nappies require a bit more attention than disposables in the fitting.
-They can take a bit of getting used to but once you know what you’re doing it will become second nature to put on a cloth diaper correctly.
+Cloth nappies need a bit more attention than disposables when fitting.
+They take a bit of getting used to but after a while it will become second nature.

 Below are some videos from The Nappy Lady on how to fit different kinds of cloth nappy.